 The purpose of this series is to consider how film can be used to communicate the Biblical theme of ‘Transformation in the Wilderness’.
 In each edition we explore a film-hero's journey in key scenes and match them to their closest Bible character.
 By comparing the film hero’s journey to their Biblical counterparts, we will see the lesson being taught.
 This time round we will be looking at the award-winning epic by Ridley Scott, Gladiator.

 The film follows the story of Maximus Decimus Meridius, a Roman General who is betrayed, sold into slavery and who later becomes a gladiator.
 We will use the art of film theory to analyse key scenes in his ‘wilderness transformation’.
 In addition, we will see how Maximus’ wilderness story is a type or a picture of Samson in The Bible.
 I will be exploring some truly remarkable parallels between the two stories, both of which are motivated by revenge.
 Maximus and Samson are men of great strength.
-Ultimately, the main difference we’ll see is that Maximus uses his strength to honour himself, while Samson uses his to honour God.
+Ultimately, the main difference we’ll see is that Maximus uses his strength to take vengeance for himself and those closest to him, while Samson uses his to take vengeance for God.

 THE SET UP

 The Emperor of Rome, Marcus Aurelius has just been murdered by his deranged son, Commodus (Joaquin Phoenix).
 The Roman General, Maximus (Russell Crowe) has his suspicions aroused which is signified by his refusal to pledge allegiance to him, walking away from Commodus’ open invitation.
 For his transgression, Maximus is sentenced to death, along with his family.
 Miraculously, he is able to elude his Roman captors (his former brothers in arms) and races on horseback in a desperate attempt to save his wife and child from their fate.